lightstep/lightstep-benchmarks/docs/ci.md

 ### Unreliable Satellite Graphs

 These graphs display information about how a traced client program's memory footprint is impacted by Satellites disconnecting and reconnecting from tracers.
 The raw data from these tests are saved as CI artifacts.
-Four distinct tests are run during which tracers report fifty spans per second for 180 seconds.
+Four distinct tests are run during which tracers report 50 spans per second for 180 seconds.
 Results are displayed in four distinct graphs:

 - **NoOp Test**: Memory use of the NoOp tracer is plotted.
 - **LightStep Tracer Test**: Memory use of a LightStep tracer is plotted.
 - **Satellite Disconnect Test**: Memory use of a LightStep tracer is plotted.
-All mock Satellites are shutdown 30 seconds into the test, indicated by a red line in the plot.
+Mock Satellites are shutdown 30 seconds into the test, indicated by a red line in the plot.
 - **Satellite Reconnect Test**: Memory use of a LightStep tracer is plotted.
-All mock Satellites are shutdown at the red line 30 seconds into the test, then started at the green line 120 seconds into the test.
+Mock Satellites are shutdown at the red line 30 seconds into the test, then started at the green line 120 seconds into the test.

 ![Unreliable Satellite Graphs](./python_satellite_disconnect.png "Unreliable Satellite Graphs")